Clear House Accountants

 • Any benefits or reimbursements that are offered with the work

-Related: Choosing between an umbrella company or limited company when working as a contractor can be confusing.
-Read to choose the best option.
+Related: Choosing between an umbrella company or a limited company when working as a contractor can be confusing.

 What does the new update to CEST bring about?

-The revamped version of CEST tool brings about changes regarding financial risk, personal service and worker’s contract.
-About 30 questions have either been updated or added in the tool after testing it with various stakeholders and key industry bodies.
+The revamped version of the CEST tool brings about changes regarding financial risk, personal service and worker’s contracts.
+About 30 questions have either been updated or added to the tool after testing it with various stakeholders and key industry bodies.
 The update aims to increase the accuracy of the results regarding whether the employee falls under the off-payroll working rules or not.

 What are the concerns?